 Vitamin C can become a targeted anti-cancer agent because it resembles the preferred fuel of cancer, glucose, and is absorbed by cancer cells in abundance.
 The ascorbic acid by itself in an anaerobic environment then becomes a powerful pro-oxidant and destroys the cancer cell–but only the cancer cells, since healthy cells have built-in mechanisms for absorbing the right amount of vitamin C along with the entire “symphony” of other antioxidants.

-There is compelling evidence that high dose intravenous vitamin C has a central role in cancer treatment.
+Compelling evidence shows that high dose intravenous vitamin C has a central role in cancer treatment.
 High dose IVC as sole therapy has often been shown to be effective in advanced cancer patients.
 Researchers from the NCI and other institutions have reported that in 2008 there were 172 doctors who administered IVC to over 12,000 patients with remarkably few side effects and good clinical outcomes.

-Meanwhile, oncologists worry about the possibility that vitamin C might inhibit the free radical activity of chemotherapy and radiation in destroying cancer cells.
-While it might seem logical that an antioxidant (like vitamin C) might reduce the effectiveness of a pro-oxidant (like chemo and radiation), the opposite has been found in animal and human studies: antioxidants protect the healthy tissue of the patient while allowing the cancer tissue to become more vulnerable to the damaging effects of chemo and radiation.
+Oncologists worry about the possibility that vitamin C might inhibit the free radical activity of chemotherapy and radiation in destroying cancer cells.
+It might seem logical that an antioxidant (like vitamin C) might reduce the effectiveness of a pro-oxidant (like chemo and radiation), the opposite has been found in animal and human studies.
+Antioxidants protect the healthy tissue of the patient while allowing the cancer tissue to become more vulnerable to the damaging effects of chemo and radiation.

 Dozens of very well trained physicians have been giving high doses of intravenous vitamin C (10 to 100 grams daily) to thousands of cancer patients for decades with no side effects, and usually improved outcome.
 Intravenous vitamin C seems to have selective anti-cancer activity, according to an article in the Annals of Internal Medicine (Apr.6, 2004, p.533), authored by several doctors including researchers at the National Institutes of Health.
 IV vitamin C supports cancer patients in many well documented pathways.
 Dr. Hugh Riordan reported improved outcome in poor prognostic cancer patients who have been put in remission through use of high dose IV vitamin C.